Camera and Lens Repairs

 Small Compact Digital Camera’s

-These camera’s have some very small parts inside them and they are easily broken, especially if they are dropped on the lens whilst it is in the “extended” position.
-Sometimes though it’s just knocked out of place and needs stripping down and rebuilding, other times small guides will break off and the only course of action is to replace the entire lens block as individual parts are not generally available.
+These camera’s have some very small parts inside them and they are easily broken, especially if they are dropped on the lens whilst it is in the “out” position.
+Sometimes though its just knocked out of place and needs stripping down and rebuilding, other times small guides will break off and the only course of action is to replace the entire lens block as individual parts are not available.

 Many people ask me why do digital SLR’s go wrong ?
 Surely there aren’t any moving parts inside ?
 Infact there are plenty of moving parts in them just like their film predecessors.
 A mirror still has to move up out of the way and they still have an electro-mechanical shutter that needs to be treated with care.